 Social media is a fast moving business with thousands of links flashing before your very eyes.
 If you blink, sleep, or take a bathroom break, you could miss the next big story or meme – and which self-respecting Internet surfer wants that to happen to them?
 That’s why Reddit’s new free monthly downloadable PDF magazine is essential reading if you want to see what you’ve missed in the Reddit world.

-From issue one, which was nothing more than a one page JPG picture (the Jon Stewart picture seen above), to the latest issue containing 70 pages, The Redditor has come a long way in the few short months it has been publishing.
+From issue one, which was nothing more than a one page JPG picture (the Jon Stewart picture seen above), to containing 70 pages, The Redditor has come a long way in the few short months it has been publishing.
 It hasn’t strictly come out every month so far (December 2011 and February 2012 are missing) but the rest of them since July 2011 are there (click on issues) and they make compelling reading.
 I’ve spent the last few nights in bed reading the back issues on my iPad and I haven’t read a boring one yet.

 The unique brand of Reddit humour clearly shows right away on the front page with various fake headlines designed to make you LOL.
 A pity they are fake – wouldn’t it be great if the entire Calvin and Hobbes collection really was featured?

 Each issue is split up into different sections, relating to that section on the Reddit website itself.
 So for example, there is an /askreddit section (with material from the site’s section of the same name), /AMA (Ask Me Anything), /Stories, and more.
 I particularly find the stories section interesting reading.

 The magazine also profiles some of the more interesting photos that have graced the /pics pages recently.